 My 3 children went through the alternative Waldorf, also called Rudolf Steiner education system, where we were exposed to the “four temperaments” or “personality types” from very early on.

-In the business sphere, DISC expanded upon this in a quadrant behavioural model based on the work of William Moulton Marston PhD (1893–1947) to examine the behaviour of individuals in their environment or within a specific situation.
+In the business sphere, DISC expanded upon this in a quadrant behavioural model based on the work of William Moulton Marston PhD (1893–1947).
+Examining the behaviour of individuals in their environment or within a specific situation.
 It therefore focuses on the styles and preferences of such behaviour.

 - Choleric / Dominants